Higher dimensional Jordan curves: An application to uniformly non-flat sets

 \section{An application to uniformly non-flat sets}

-In \cite{david04}, David proved that if $E$ is a topologically stable $d$-surface and it is uniformly non-flat, then it must have dimension strictly larger that $d$.
+In \cite{david2004hausdorff}, David proved that if $E$ satisfies a stronger\footnote{David required that the ball $B$ equal to $B(x,r)$ in our Definition \ref{d:TC}.} version of the ($d$-dimensional) topological condition and it is uniformly non-flat (with respect to the $L^\infty$ coefficients $\beta_\infty$), then it must have dimension strictly larger that $d$.
 As mentioned in the introduction, David's result was in the spirit of a previous result by Bishop and Jones about uniformly wiggly, or uniformly non-flat, sets. \begin{definition} A set $E \subset \R^n$ is called \textit{uniformly wiggly} or \textit{uniformly non-flat} (with parameter $\beta_0$) if for all cubes $Q \in \dD_E$, we have that

-\end{definition} \begin{remark} Clearly, this definition can be recast in terms of different types of $\beta$ numbers, such as the content beta numbers which we have been using so far in this paper. \end{remark} Let us now recall the result of Bishop and Jones. \begin{theorem}[\cite{bishop-jones97}, Theorem 1.1] Let $E \subset \R^2$ be a compact, connected subset which is uniformly wiggly with parameter $\beta_0$.
-Then $\dim(E) > 1+ C \beta_0^2$, where $C$ is an absolute constant. \end{theorem} Let us go back to David's result.
-His is, in a sense, a generalisation of Bishop and Jones's Theorem.
+\end{definition} \begin{remark} Clearly, this definition can be recast in terms of different types of $\beta$ numbers, such as the content beta numbers which we have been using so far in this paper. \end{remark}

+Let us now recall the result of Bishop and Jones. \begin{theorem}[\cite{bishop1997wiggly}, Theorem 1.1] Let $E \subset \R^2$ be a compact, connected subset which is uniformly wiggly with parameter $\beta_0$.
+Then $\dim(E) > 1+ C \beta_0^2$, where $C$ is an absolute constant. \end{theorem}

+Let us go back to David's result.
+His is a generalisation of Bishop and Jones's Theorem.
 However, it is of qualitative nature, and the dependence of the lower bound on the parameter $\beta_0$ is not explicit.
+It is also proven with respect to a slightly stronger topological condition and with respect to $\beta_\infty$.
 In this section we give a generalisation of Bishop and Jones Theorem where such a dependence is made explicit.
-This result is a fairly immediate application of Corollary \ref{cor:main} and of the scheme of proof from \cite{bishop-jones97}.
+This result is a fairly immediate application of Corollary \ref{t:topo-main} and of the scheme of proof from \cite{bishop1997wiggly}.

 \begin{theorem} Let $E \subset \R^n$ be a topologically stable $d$-surface.
 Let $R \in \dD$ be such that, for any $Q \in \dD(R)$, we have that

 Then